 - structures should include performance adjustments (malus) and/or clawback provisions;

-- pay should be aligned to the long-term sustainable success and the desired corporate culture throughout the organisation; and
+- pay should be aligned to the long-term sustainable success and the desired corporate culture throughout the organisation with increases in base salary of Executives being aligned to those of the wider workforce; and

-- the Remuneration Committee ensures that rewards properly reflect business performance.
+- the Remuneration Committee should ensure that rewards properly reflect business performance.